Coastal motor boat

 They were to be armed in a variety of ways, with torpedoes, depth charges or for laying mines.
 Secondary armament would have been provided by light machine guns, such as the Lewis gun.
-The weight of a fully loaded boat, complete with 18-inch (450 mm) torpedo, (Note: British "18 inch" torpedoes were 17.72 in in diameter) was to not exceed the weight of the 30 ft long motor boat then carried in the davits of a light cruiser, i.e. 4.5 tons.
+The weight of a fully loaded boat, complete with a 450 mm torpedo, (Note: British "18-inch" torpedoes were 17.72 in in diameter.) was to not exceed the weight of the 30 ft long motor boat then carried in the davits of a light cruiser, i.e. 4.5 LT.

 The CMBs were designed by Thornycroft, who had experience in small fast boats, though nearly half were built by eight other boat builders under subcontract.
 The boat builders were Tom Bunn of Rotherhithe, Taylor & Bates of Chertsey, Camper & Nicholson of Gosport, Wills & Packham of Sittingbourne, Salter Brothers of Oxford, Rowhedge Iron Works of Rowhedge, Frank Maynard of Chiswick, J. W. Brooks of Lowestoft.
 Engines were not proper maritime internal combustion engines (as these were in short supply) but adapted aircraft engines from firms such as Sunbeam and Napier.